Roland09/Lightsabers-Tutorial-Standard/README.md

 # How to create a Lightsaber like Weapon in Unity
-## (Standard Render Pipeline)

 ### Foreword

 This is an addition to the [Lightsabers Tutorial (HDRP)](https://github.com/Roland09/Lightsabers-Tutorial).
-This tutorial covers the Standard RP.
+This tutorial covers the Standard Render Pipeline.

 Like the HDRP tutorial this is an educational tutorial, this free asset is for training purposes only.